unix-ninja/shellfire/README.md

 # shellfire

-_shellfire_ is an exploitation shell which focuses on exploiting LFI, RFI, and command injection vulnerabilities.
+_shellfire_ is an exploitation shell which focuses on exploiting command injection vulnerabilities.
+This can be useful when exploiting LFI, RFI, SSTI, etc.

-Recently, I received some inspiration while working on my OSCP labs.
-I accidentally ended up writing this script, and it ended up helping me pwn a number of boxes in the labs.

-Now that my labs are finished, I thought maybe other people could find this as useful as I have, so I decided to open source my tool.
+I originally started developing this script while working on my OSCP labs.
+As the capabilities grew, I thought maybe other people could find this as useful as I have, so I decided to open source my tool.

 ## Features